 In the UK some form of heating system is almost always required to reliably raise and control pool temperature.

 A heating system should operate up to and until the water reaches that desired temperature.
-Specifying a heating system is created in close consultation with the client, and takes into account a number of factors:
+Specifying a heating system during the design phase of the swimming pool is created in close consultation with the client, and takes into account a number of factors:

 Air/water heat pump

 Heat pumps are gaining in popularity for heating pools, especially as the costs of fossil fuels continue to rise.
 A heat pump works by absorbing heat from the surrounding air and transferring it to the pool water.
 The ambient air doesn’t itself have to be warm though, clearly, the warmer the air, the more heat is available to extract, and the more efficiently the heat pump will operate.